zxliang/ASL_optimizer/README.md

 --------------------------

+Note 16 (Feb.
+11, 2018):

+1. Makefile updated and source/header reorganized.

 Note 15 (Oct.
 1, 2017):

 1. Reformatted the README.md and added ISCAS benchmarks to the repository.

-2. Created a bash version execution script as iscas_benchmarks.sh
+2. Created a bash version execution script as iscas_benchmarks.sh.

 --------------------------